cambiotraining/hpc-intro-sanger/04-software.md

 conda activate scipy
 ```

-This is because when we submit jobs to SLURM the jobs will start in a non-interactive shell, and `conda` doesn't get automatically set.
+This is because when we submit jobs to LSF the jobs will start in a non-interactive shell, and `conda` doesn't get automatically set.
 Running the `source` command shown will ensure `conda activate` becomes available.
 :::